General ESG Approach

 In addition, separate targets and strategic ESG objectives are adopted at fund/mandate level, as an example, for one of our Article 8 managed fund these targets include:

-As of 31 December 2022, the investments decision team at Principal Real Estate is balanced in term of women and men representation.
-The objective is to maintain the balance as much as possible and to have
+At Principal Real Estate lever, as of year-end 2023, the investments decision team is balanced in term of women and men representation.
+The objective is to maintain the balance as much as possible and to have at least a third of women.

 Internal resources deployed by the entity

 Principal including PrinREE and Principal Real Estate believes ESG forms part of the responsibilities of all employees and all business areas.
-To ensure implementation of sustainability topics in the different business areas and support operational teams, a dedicated sustainability team of three persons has been set-up for all real estate activities of the Group: the Managing Director of ESG and Operations, a Senior ESG Analyst, and an ESG and Operations Data Analyst.
+To ensure implementation of sustainability topics in the different business areas and support operational teams, a dedicated sustainability team of four persons has been set-up for all real estate activities of the Group, on which Principal Real Estate relies: the Managing Director of ESG and Operations, a Senior ESG Analyst, an ESG and Operations Data Analyst, and an ESG Manager Europe.
 This team is also supported by several ESG resources within the Group.
-In addition, there two external sustainability consultants who provide support for ESG strategy, sustainability program oversight, data collection and analysis, and property initiatives.
+In addition, there are four external sustainability consultants who provide support for ESG strategy, sustainability program oversight, data collection and analysis, and property initiatives.

 The staff of Principal Real Estate regularly receives ESG training and communication.
 All employees receive ESG education upon joining and throughout their career at the firm.
 This includes the following but is not limited to: